bpinoy/ManagementPacks/File Count MP/README.md

-Come at a lot of customers to implement or support SCOM.
+I come at a lot of customers to implement or support SCOM.
 Sometimes the same questions or troubles come up.

 One of that questions is: “Is it possible to monitor the count of files (with a specific extension) in a share?”